-Advanced Algorithmic Trading and Portfolio Management

-Prof. Abhinava Tripathi

-Department of Management Sciences

-Indian Institute of Technology-Kanpur

-Week 3

-Lecture - 9
+Advanced Financial Instruments for Sustainable Business and Decentralized Markets Prof. Abhinava Tripathi Department of Management Sciences Indian Institute of Technology-Kanpur Week 4 Lecture - 11

 In this lesson we will discuss CAPM.
 We will start with the assumptions of CAPM.
 Subsequently, we will introduce a simple proof approach to understand CAPM.
 We will understand the capital market line CML and security market line SML and their relationship with CAPM.
 However, there are real life phenomena that result in violation of CAPM.
 We will conclude the lesson with these fallings of CAPM.

-(Refer Slide Time: 00:37)

-Dr

 Assumptions with CAPM

 Assumptions with CAPM.
 Application of capital asset pricing model assumes certain assumptions that deviate from real life behavior.
 In this video, we will discuss some of those assumptions.

-(Refer Slide Time: 00:52)

 Capital Asset Pricing Model (CAPM)

 The standard form of CAPM equilibrium relation is first shown by Sharpe, Lintner, and Mossin.
-Hence, it is also referred to as the Sharpe-Lintner-

-Mossin model of CAPM (1960s)
+Hence, it is also referred to as the Sharpe-Lintner- Mossin model of CAPM (1960s)

-It is the simplest and most widely employed model of asset pricing

-It has been documented to be extremely efficient in explaining the
+- · It is the simplest and most widely employed model of asset pricing - It has been documented to be extremely efficient in explaining the observed prices - It involves some important assumptions

-observed prices

-It involves some important assumptions

-The standard form of CAPM or capital asset pricing model in equilibrium relationship

-is first shown by Sharpe, Lintner and Mossin.
-That is why it is also referred to as

-Sharpe-Litner-Mossin model of CAPM, and was developed in 1960s.
-CAPM or capital

-asset pricing model is arguably the simplest model of equilibrium asset pricing.
-The

-key point to note about any model like CAPM is the test of its efficacy.
+The standard form of CAPM or capital asset pricing model in equilibrium relationship is first shown by Sharpe, Lintner and Mossin.
+That is why it is also referred to as Sharpe-Litner-Mossin model of CAPM, and was developed in 1960s.
+CAPM or capital asset pricing model is arguably the simplest model of equilibrium asset pricing.
+The key point to note about any model like CAPM is the test of its efficacy.